interTwin-eu/teapot/README.md

 To install teapot, first a user `teapot` must be created.
 To do that run `sudo adduser teapot`.

-Please refer to [CONFIGURATION.md](https://github.com/interTwin-eu/teapot/blob/main/CONFIGURATION.md) for information on how to configure Teapot.
+Please refer to [CONFIGURATION.md](https://github.com/interTwin-eu/teapot/blob/main/CONFIGURATION.md) for information on how to configure Teapot and Storm-Webdav.

 ### Starting